freshworks-developers/workshop-material/docs/solutions/Bitly-Freshdesk-Freshservice.md

 ## Solution Overview
 - Integrate Bitly with Freshdesk/Freshservice to enable support agents to shorten URLs directly within ticket conversations.
-- Utilize Freddy Copilot for Developers to simplify the integration process and accelerate app development.
+- Utilize Freddy AI Copilot for Developers to simplify the integration process and accelerate app development.

 ## Prerequisites